VinayakUtekar/Employee-Management-System/src/Readme.txt

 and in code import tkinter to support GUI windows
 Main window = TK
 sub windows = Toplevel
+for changing icon of the tkinter window we need to have proper icon image in ( .icon format) which will replace the tkinter icon using the appropiate syntax
 ###########################################################################################################
 For Sql Database Connectivity
 we need to install SQLite3 or mysql in the system